No, my doctor didn’t tell me about UTI prevention with probiotics, it was me who told him.

 Third and Forth UTIs & Antibiotic Prevention

 My “wake up call” was when my doctor said that the next step is to take a preventive dose of antibiotics every time after sex.
 Basically, just take a pill every other day in my case.
-Come on, that’s way too much even from a layman’s perspective!
+That’s way too much even from a layman’s perspective!

 It is not easy to find answers online since there are too many opinions and all kinds of “kitchen pantry” solutions.
 By then I had already tried cranberry pills, blueberries, and echinacea.

 …Before we proceed any further, make sure you understand the mechanics of why sex causes UTI.
 This post will explain to you why if you are having UTIs after sex, you need to take care of your vaginal flora first.
 For a graphic version and detailed explanation see this infographic.

 Probiotics work in your body to help grow beneficial bacteria and bacterial flora is increasingly recognized as an important defense to infection.
 These beneficial bacteria help to “restrain” E. coli, the cause of most UTIs on the planet.
 Now imagine, every time you take antibiotics, you kill E. coli but you also kill these beneficial bacteria in your body.